 Engagement Ring Metals

 Platinum is a pure white metal that is non-corrosive and won't change color or fade.
-It has a density and a heft to it that makes it highly durable so it doesn’t wear as quickly over time.
-It's strength also makes it the most secure setting for diamonds.
+It has a density and a heft to it that makes it a highly durable engagement ring metal so it doesn’t wear as quickly over time.
+Platinum’s strength also makes it the most secure setting for diamonds.
 Platinum is hypoallergenic, so the wearer never has to worry about any allergic reactions.

 Why gold?
 Natural beauty and incredible malleability are the two main reasons.
 A single ounce of gold can be stretched into a thin wire that measures five miles long.
 It can be pounded into a thin sheet that covers an area 100 sq. ft.
-Gold is also very lustrous, and is one of the most common metals used for engagement rings.
+Gold is also very lustrous, and is one of the most commonly used engagement ring metals.

 Natural yellow gold is considered a traditional metal choice for bridal jewelry around the world, with 18K and 14K gold popular options for engagement rings and wedding bands in the United States.
 If you wear yellow gold jewelry most days, chances are you'll gravitate towards a warm yellow gold ring setting with a rich shine that beautifully frames diamonds, and is also lovely with yellow or pink sapphires and citrines.

 Palladium has a natural gray-white luster.
-It doesn't tarnish or need to be rhodium plated, so it is low maintenance.
+It doesn't tarnish or need to be rhodium plated, so it is low maintenance as an engagement ring metal.
 Palladium is a platinum group metal and is 95% pure.
 Palladium also is hypoallergenic, so it will not cause allergic reactions that may be experienced by other metals.
 It is also less dense and therefore feels much lighter in weight than its heavy metal brother platinum.